Category: military

 Speakers Announced for ASPI's Sydney Dialogue 2025

-The Australian Strategic Policy Institute (ASPI) has announced the first speakers for its fourth Sydney Dialogue on technology and national security, scheduled for December 4-5, 2025.
-The event will convene global leaders, innovators, and thinkers from government, industry, and civil…
+The Australian Strategic Policy Institute (ASPI) has announced the initial speakers for the Sydney Dialogue on technology and national security, scheduled for December 4-5, 2025.

 Politics and GovernmentScience & TechnologyWorldAustraliaEuropeGeneral PoliticsFederal GovernmentArtificial IntelligenceComputers and InternetMilitarySocial Issues ASPISydney DialogueTechnologyNational SecurityMargus TsahknaKateryna ChernohorenkoMichelle Simmons